1711-Games/LGNC-Swift/Sources/LGNCore/README.md

 Bytes([72, 101, 108, 108, 111, 32, 119, 111, 114, 108, 100])._string // "Hello world"
 ```

-Even though `_string` implementation contains force unwrap `!`, I personally don't consider it an unsafe, because I haven't yet encountered a single crash while using it (and I used it a lot, like a lot).
+Even though `_string` implementation contains force unwrap `!`, I personally don't consider it unsafe, because I haven't yet encountered a single crash while using it (and I used it a lot, like a lot).
 But you shouldn't rely on it in real production environment.
 Please, only use it for development, it's really handy.